 Innocent as Doves?

 Additionally, I read a book called, King Solomon’s Ring by Konrad Z. Lorenz.
 It’s a true story about a scientist who studied wildlife.
-He prepared their cages as closely as possible to their natural habitat.
+For humane purposes, he prepared their cages as closely as possible to their natural habitat.
 What he discovered about doves surprised him, and it’s nothing like what the bible suggests.
 A caged dove will peck it’s object of desire to death, if he won’t submit to her advances.
 That’s anything but “peaceful” as bible sources seem to imply.
 In my opinion, members of the Jehovah’s Witnesses are captured souls, like the doves in Lorenz’ book.
 Definitely, it’s another example of the bible promoting a death cult.
 Babylonian religions do indeed capture vulnerable souls.

 Food for Thought

 To conclude, I again ask the question, “Does the bible promote a death cult?”
 I believe my examples presented proves my hypothesis.
 I’m interested in other viewpoints, as well.
 What do you think?

 Off Site Reading